localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 ### Conclusion

 Congratulations!
-You’ve successfully added authentication and authorization to your running application on your machine You can further explore Authress APIs and their cloud offering for various use cases such as:
+You’ve successfully added authentication and authorization to your running application on your machine.
+You can further explore Authress APIs and their cloud offering for various use cases such as:

 -   Quickly adding user authentication to your application with an [Authress Login Box](https://authress.io/knowledge-base/docs/authentication/user-authentication#login-configuration)
 -   Adding authorization and [securing a Multitenant application architecture](https://authress.io/knowledge-base/articles/creating-a-multitenant-application#a-multitenant-application)